Mayor Crombie's State of the City

 Whether ordering in on takeout Wednesday.

-Or purchasing Christmas gifts from that little shop around the corner.
+Or purchasing Christmas gifts from that little shop around the corner, like the Cabin or Zest for Living.

 We pushed out the message as hard as we could that buying local does make a difference.